Hunnysunaria/Machine-learning/README.md

 # Machine-learning
-here you wil find the basics machine learning algorithms.
+here you wil find the basics machine learning algorithms and other things